sneakers-the-rat/surveillance-graphs/_sections/x_footnotes.md

     >
     > Virtualization is itself a logical map, a topography that results from creating a set of personal channels that isolate us into individual users (and therefore seems to give us as much data, storage, computing power, etc., as we personally want).{% cite huPrehistoryCloud2015 %}

-[^longtermists]: In addition to already thoroughly problematized ideologies like immortality cults and their many branches like longtermism, etc.

 [^SERPfuzziness]: > "The utility of a search stems from its straightforwardness and the immense reduction of complexity it affords.
 Search engines flatten a complex topology of networked contents into an ordered list fitting the user's ongoing task and intentions.
     >